Mystery Of The Brave Viking Chief Buried On The Gokstad Ship

 The dead man must have been shrouded in a sewn-up costume when he was buried.

-Further analysis showed that at least three different weapons had been used to kill the Viking chief.
-This indicates that he encountered several men in battle before he died.
+Further analysis showed that at least three weapons were used to kill the Viking chief.
+It indicates that he encountered several men in battle before he died.
 He met a gruesome and brutal death.
 But why he had been killed remained a mystery.'

 Was The Gokstad Viking Chief A Warrior Of Harald Fairhair – The First King Of Norway?